univrsal/scrab/README.md

 **Scr**een gr**ab**
 adds a configurable hotkey to quickly select a screen region and add it as an image source to the current scene

 The plugin saves all screenshots into your home directory by default.
-If you wish to change that open your obs-studio and edit it:
+If you wish to change that, open your obs-studio config and edit it:

 ### Windows: